pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 tar xvf attack.tar
 ```

-Here are the meanings of all the directories:
+For future reference, here are the meanings of all the directories:
 - `attack`    : Original collected raw attack set.
 - `attack_*`  : Post-processed and filtered attack set(s).
 - `train`     : Original collected raw train set.